hanabi/hanabi.github.io/README.md

   * Cathy clues blues to Bob, which touches his slot 1 (the card he just drew) and his slot 4 (the card that was just chop moved).
   * Bob knows that the focus of the clue is always on the brand-new card introduced, so this is NOT chop-focus, and the focus of the clue is on slot 1.
   * Thus, Bob will play blue 2 from slot 1 on his next turn.
+* This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1's will be already played.
+But it could also be done with a number two 2 clue if all the 2's are already played / accounted for.
+Or, it could be done with a yellow clue if all of the yellow cards are already played / accounted for.
+And so forth.
-* Strategy wise, the *1's Chop Move* is used for two main reasons:
+* Strategy wise, the *Trash Chop Move* is used for two main reasons:
   1) Some cards (e.g. a one-away 3) are quite useful to the team, but illegal to touch directly (as touching them directly with a clue would imply that they are playable right now).
 If the game is going well, then it can be useful to "waste" a clue in order to have the card saved permanently.
   2) Sometimes there are multiple critical cards in a row on chop and it falls to one player to save all of them.
 In this situation, a multiple-card *Chop Move* could be the only way to do it.
 * Note that you are NOT allowed to *Chop Move* a card that you can just clue directly with a *Save Clue* (unless there are multiple critical cards in a row on chop and you have no other choice).
 This should be obvious, as having some positive information is always better than having the card be a complete mystery.
-* The *1's Chop Move* is a more specific form of the *Trash Chop Move*, which is covered later.

 ### The 5's Chop Move

-* See the *1's Chop Move* section above for an explanation on what a *Chop Move* is.
+* See the *Trash Chop Move* section above for an explanation on what a *Chop Move* is.
 * Normally, we are only allowed to save 5's on chop (unless it is the *Early Game* and there is nothing else to do).
 * So, in the *Mid-Game*, if a 5 is clued that is not on chop, it will normally look like a *Play Clue* on that 5.
 * However, if the 5 is **one-away** from chop, then we agree that it has a special meaning, and that the clue is NOT a *Play Clue* at all.
-* Instead, it is understood that the clue is a *5's Chop Move*, and the player should *Chop Move* their chop in a manner similar to the *1's Chop Move*.
+* Instead, it is understood that the clue is a *5's Chop Move*, and the player should *Chop Move* their chop in a manner similar to the *Trash Chop Move*.
-* Note that the *5's Chop Move* is different than the *1's Chop Move* in that you can only chop move ONE card with it.
+* Note that the *5's Chop Move* is different than the *Trash Chop Move* in that you can only chop move ONE card with it.
 Thus, if you clue a 5 and it is TWO (or more) slots away from the chop, then it is to be assumed to be a *Play Clue* on the 5.

 ### The Scream Discard Chop Move (Deliberately Discarding Instead of Playing)